 Pharmacognosy implies multidisciplinary studies to identify new drug candidates (pure compounds or extracts) or new leads from natural origin and control their quality.

-Our laboratory, created in 1996, chose to focus on plants used in traditional medicine to:
+Our laboratory chose to focus on plants used in traditional medicine to:

 - Evaluate the activities of crude extracts from traditional medicinal plants and obtain data to support their traditional uses, their indications and analyse potential toxicities.